timboudreau/niothing/README.md

 processors.add(new MyInputStreamProcessor());
 ```

+(If the multiple calls to `processors.add()` seem rather dull to write, you can implement
+`InputStreamProcessorFactory` and pass that in place of the list - it's less verbose).

 and pass it to `SplitFileProcessor.process()`, which takes care of the gory concurrency bookkeeping details.

 ```java
 SplitFileProcessor.process(file, regions, new MyRegionController(),
     threadPool, processors);
 ```

-If the multiple calls to `processors.add()` seem rather dull to write, you can implement
-`InputStreamProcessorFactory` and pass that in place of the list.

 Parallelism
 -----------